1. Overview of the Hawk Computer

 Bits 1 to 7 are coprocessor enable bits, one per coprocessor.
 Turning one on enables the associated coprocessor, turning it off disables it, possibly powering it down.
 If a coprocessor is not present, the corresponding bit can still be turned on or off.

-Bits 12 to 15 (coop) set the operating mode of the currently selected coprocessor (if it has modes).
+Bits 12 to 15 (coop) set the operating mode of the selected coprocessor (if it has modes).

 1.3.4.
 Processor Control Registers